docker/compose/design/snapshots.md

 directories with parent-child relationships, known as _Snapshots_.

 Every snapshot is represented by an opaque `diff` directory, which acts as a handle to the snapshot.
-It may contain driver specifc data, including changeset data, parent information and arbitrary metadata.
+It may contain driver specific data, including changeset data, parent information and arbitrary metadata.

 The `diff` directory for a _snapshot_ is created with a transactional